dimitri-dev/MONO_Internship/README.md

 # Details about each day of practice

 ## 001 - Introduction to OOP
-The key points we had to go over and implement in our little code:
-- inheritance,
+- inheritance
-- polymorphism,
+- polymorphism
-- encapsulation,
+- encapsulation
 - abstract class
 - interface
 - data types (value and reference types)